input-output-hk/mithril/docs/website/blog/2024-11-25-one-line-binaries-installer.md

 ### One line installer for Mithril binaries

 To simplify the installation and updating of Mithril binaries, we have created a one line installer that downloads and installs the Mithril binaries for you.
-This installer is available for Linux and macOS and supports the Mithril signer, Mithril aggregator, and Mithril CLI.
+This installer is available for Linux and macOS and supports the Mithril signer, Mithril aggregator, and Mithril client CLI.

 The one line command is also displayed in the various `Download the pre-built binary` sections across the documentation.